gaggle/gaggle/source/_posts/2016-selenium-testing-with-ruby-javascript-and-python.md

 So that's three different takes on UI tests.
 If you have any comments or questions [I'd love to hear them][twitter], and [all the code is available][repo] if you'd like to test these things out yourself.
-If

-The results of this fits my preconcieved stereotypes of each language:
+The results of this fits my preconceived stereotypes of each language:
 **Ruby** is easy to get started with and easy to use, generally my first implementation would just work.
 **Javascript** is a smorgasbord of choice and everything is amazingly decoupled,